b-lukaszuk/BS_wJ_eng/contents/tree.md

-There is this nice little command [tree](https://en.wikipedia.org/wiki/Tree_(command)) that recursively lists files and subdirectories in a given location.
+There is this nice little command [tree](https://en.wikipedia.org/wiki/Tree_(command)) that recursively lists files and sub-directories in a given location.
 Let's try to get some of that with Julia.

 Write a function `printCatalogTree` that displays the contents of a given directory like so (the output doesn't have to be exact):